Relativistic magnetohydrodynamics in the early Universe: Friedmann--Lema itre--Robertson--Walker background

-The four-acceleration is computed by parallel transport of the derivative of the four-velocity along itself,
+The four-acceleration $a^\mu$ is computed by parallel transport of the derivative of the four-velocity along itself,

-where $D_\mu$ defines the gravitational covariant derivative.
-Particles in free fall follow trajectories that are determined by $A^\mu = 0$ (in analogy to no acceleration in the absence of forces in Newtonian physics), yielding the geodesic equation
+where the subscript $; \nu$ indicates the gravitational covariant derivative (see \Sec{sec:covder}).
+Particles in free fall follow trajectories that are determined by $a^\mu = 0$ (in analogy to no acceleration in the absence of forces in Newtonian physics), yielding the geodesic equation